 - Improve your sleep habits

 - Take daily vitamins

 - Improve your dental hygiene

-When you combine your doctor’s expert advice with small yet powerful lifestyle improvements, you make it possible to manage and prevent complex canker sores in the future.
+By combining your doctor’s expert advice with small yet powerful lifestyle improvements, you’re much better equipped to manage and prevent complex canker sores in the future!